wkumari/draft-vandergaast-edns-client-subnet/README.md

    address 0.0.0.0/0 to get it cached for many hosts).

-   To counter this, every edns-client-subnet option in a response packet MUST contain the FAMILY and SOURCE NETMASK fields from the corresponding request, along with identical ADDRESS bits for SOURCE NETMASK length.
+   To counter this, every edns-client-subnet option in a response packet MUST contain the FAMILY and SOURCE PREFIX-LENGTH fields from the corresponding request, along with identical ADDRESS bits for SOURCE PREFIX-LENGTH length.
 Intermediate Nameservers processing a response MUST verify that these match, and MUST discard the entire reply if they do not.

 10.3.
 Cache Pollution